SaidQT/SOAR/README.md

 ## Shop Interface

+The shop dashboard for managing pets features a navigation menu and a table with options to edit or delete pets.
+The Add Pet Page provides a form with validation for pet details, styled with CSS and enhanced with JavaScript for interactivity.
+The Edit Pet Page allows shop owners to update pet details, including validation and error messages.
+The Request Page displays a list of pet adoption requests with options to accept or refuse, and includes a button to add a new pet.
+Pet validations ensure data integrity for name, type, breed, city, image URL, description, and age.

 <div align="center">
   <img src="Shop.gif" alt="Introduction" >
 </div>

-### Shop Home Page
-The shop dashboard for managing pets includes a navigation menu and a table of pets with options to edit or delete.

-### Add Pet Page
-Form for adding new pets with validation for pet details.
-Styled with CSS and includes JavaScript for interactivity.

-### Edit Pet Page
-Allows Shop owners to update pet details with validation and error messages. .

-### Request Page
-Displays a list of pet adoption requests with options to accept or refuse.
-Includes a button to add a new pet. .

-### Pet Validations

-Ensures pet data integrity with validations for name, type, breed, city, image URL, description, and age.

 ## Admin Interface

+The Admin Dashboard Page provides an overview of key metrics such as partners, adopted and unadopted pets, and donations, featuring data visualizations created with Chart.js.
+The Tables Page displays editable tables for shops and users, incorporating Chart.js for visual data representations.
+The Admin Add Shop Page includes a form for adding new shops with validation for shop and user details, while the Edit Shop Page allows administrators to update existing shop details, also with validation.
+Shop validations ensure data consistency for name, city, maximum capacity, current pet count, and phone number.

 <div align="center">
   <img src="Admin.gif" alt="Introduction" >
 </div>

-### Admin Dashboard Page
-Overview of key metrics including partners, adopted pets, unadopted pets, and donations.
-Features data visualizations with Chart.js.

-### Tables Page
-Displays tables for shops and users with options to edit or delete entries.
-Includes Chart.js for visual data representations.

-### Admin Add Shop Page
-Form for adding new shops, including validation for shop and user details.

-### Edit Shop Page
-Allows administrators to update existing shop details with validation.

-### Shop Validations

-Ensures shop data consistency with validations for name, city, maximum capacity, current pet count, and phone number.

----

 ## Architecture